 The Razorback AgCademy gives high school students the opportunity to access online modules that align with specific on-campus courses within the Dale Bumpers College of Agricultural, Food, and Life Sciences.
 The program helps students keep their tuition costs down, engages them in online learning experiences that model the U of A’s commitment to high quality teaching and learning, and exposes them to the wide array of career opportunities within various agricultural industries.

 Students must meet the below requirements to be eligible:

 - Register for each AgCademy module through the Global Campus and pay $39 per module.
-Students will have access to the modules for which they register until they graduate from high school.
+Students will have 6 months from the date of registration to complete the course.

-- Pending high school graduation, apply and be accepted to the University of Arkansas (students who wish to take for-credit exam only).
-Upon acceptance, contact Kate Shoulders in the Department of Agricultural Education, Communications and Technology to schedule course credit examination(s).
+- Pending high school graduation, apply and be accepted to the University of Arkansas - Fayetteville.
+Upon acceptance, contact Hanna Estes in the Department of Agricultural Education, Communications and Technology to schedule course credit examination(s).
 A $25 exam fee will be charged to the student’s financial account for each exam taken.

-- Once a Razorback AgCademy student has applied and been admitted to the University of Arkansas, the student will have the opportunity to take a course credit exam for each of the modules they accessed.
-Students receiving at least an 80% will receive 2-3 credit hours for the aligning course.
+- Once a Razorback AgCademy student has applied and been admitted to the University of Arkansas - Fayetteville, the student will have the opportunity to take a course credit exam for each of the modules they accessed.
+Students receiving at least an 80% will receive 3 credit hours for the aligning course.

-- Financial Benefits – students will see a substantial cost savings for up to 8 credit hours.
-For a total fee of $64 ($39 for module access + $25 exam administration), and upon passage of the exam, students will receive 2-3 hours of university credit (aligning with the course).
+- Financial Benefits – students will see a substantial cost savings for up to 9 credit hours.
+For a total fee of $64 per class ($39 for module access + $25 exam administration), and upon passage of the exam, students will receive 3 hours of university credit.
 The total possible tuition and fee savings for all 3 courses is $1,638 (2015-2016 rates; tuition and fee rates are subject to change).

-Assistant Professor, Dale Bumpers College of Agricultural, Food and Life Sciences
+Dale Bumpers College of Agricultural, Food and Life Sciences, University of Arkansas